DSoftofficial/Tilder-web-app/README.md

 # Tilder in Web App
-Tiler is a light weight code editor that helps as to code efficiently & swiftly.
+Tilder in web app is a light weight code editor that helps as to code efficiently & swiftly in a 360° world.
 It has powerful efficent features and tools that delivers you with your powerful code.
-It supports 100+ language & uses Monaco-editor
+It supports 100+ language & uses Monaco-editor.

 **Languages**
 ---